kiwiKodo/EO_Phoenix-Editor/README.md

 - Set manual brightness level (0-100%)
 - Note: Auto-brightness is not currently available

+#### Frames
+- Choose from single, double, or triple mat frames, or no frame

 #### Captions
-- Enable photo date/time captions
+- Enable photo captions
 - Customize caption appearance

 ### 2. Prepare Media

 #### Media Editor
 1. Click the **Media** tab
+2. Set frame orientation (portrait or landscape)
-2. Select photos to add borders and captions
+3. Select photos, add borders and captions
-3. Choose border style (single, double, triple)
+4. Choose border style (single, double, triple, none)
-4. Add custom text overlays
+5. Add custom text overlays
-5. Save edited photos
+6. Save edited photos

 #### Organize Media
-#### Organize Media
 - Place photos and videos in a media folder
 - Assign the media folder to play in the slideshow
-- Supported formats:
+- Video must be manually added to the Media Folder.
+Supported formats:
   - Videos: MP4, AVI, MKV

 ### 3. Generate Settings File

 1. Complete all settings tabs
 2. Click **Save Settings** in the System tab
-3. The app creates `eo-settings.json` with your configuration
+3. The app creates `settings.json` with your configuration

-### 4. Export to SD Card
+### 4. Copy to SD Card

-**Option A: Direct Export**
-1. Insert SD card into your computer
-2. Click **Export** in the File menu
-3. Select the SD card drive
-4. The app copies:
-   - `eo-settings.json`
-   - Your designated media folders (containing all photos and videos)
-   - To `/SD card/EoPhoenix/`

-**Option B: Sideload via Bluetooth**
-1. Ensure Bluetooth is enabled on your computer
-2. Use the **Sideload App** feature in the EO2 Setup tab
-3. Follow on-screen instructions to pair with the frame
-4. Transfer the Android APK directly
+Save the `settings.json` file and media folders to the SD card in the `/SD card/EoPhoenix/` directory.
+Ensure the media folder names match the folder name specified in your slideshow settings.

 ### 5. Install on Frame

 1. Download the [EO Phoenix Android app](https://github.com/kiwiKodo/EO_Phoenix/releases/latest)
-2. Copy the APK to the SD card or sideload via Bluetooth
+2. Install the APK on the EO2 Photo Frame
-3. Insert SD card into the EO2 Photo Frame
+3. Connect the SD card
-4. Install the APK (if not already installed)
-5. The app will automatically load settings and start
+4. The app will automatically load settings and start

 ## SD Card Structure